pidoshva/NurseFilter/README.md

 - **Mother's Information:** Mother ID, First Name, Last Name.
 - **Child's Information:** First Name, Last Name, Date of Birth.
 - **Contact Information:** Street Address, City, State, ZIP, Phone, and Mobile Number.
+- **Notes Section:** Dedicated area for adding and editing notes about the child.
 - **Assign Nurse:** Interface to assign a nurse to the specific child.
 - **Export to PDF:** Save profile information as a PDF document.
 - **Copy Profile Info:** Copies the profile details to the clipboard.